Approximately Counting Embeddings into Random Graphs: Approximation Scheme for Counting Copies

-Using the above result we investigate the performance of algorithm Embeddings when $G$ is a random graph.
-In this extended abstract, we don't try to optimize the order of the polynomial arising in the running time analysis.
-Even though for simple template instances such as matchings or cycles, one could easily determine the exact order.
+Using the above result we investigate the performance of Algorithm Embeddings when $G$ is a random graph.
 The proof idea is to break the critical ratio analysis of the large subgraph into a more manageable critical ratio analysis of small subgraphs.